NikhithaMara/AstroShop-DevOps-Project-for-an-Astronomy-E-Commerce-Platform/README.md

+## 👋 About Me

+Hi, I’m Nikhitha Mara , an aspiring DevOps Engineer passionate about learning AWS and deploying projects to build real-world DevOps skills.
+I’m actively working on hands-on projects and sharpening my knowledge to break into DevOps roles.
+This repo documents my learning journey and showcases projects focused on cloud infrastructure, automation, CI/CD, and monitoring.

 ## 🧠 Why I Chose This Project

 In today's world, almost every company  from brands like Nike to platforms like Amazon has an online store to sell products.
 This makes building an eCommerce application a common and highly relevant real-world scenario.
 This project gave me hands-on exposure to: